Best Things To Do In Amsterdam In February

 What better proposal for Valentine's Day than a cruise on the canals of Amsterdam.
 It is a very romantic and economical plan.
 In addition, you will have a totally different perspective of the city and you will be able to see emblematic places and monuments at the same time that you know in detail the history of the capital of the Netherlands through the audio guide.

-And if you are a photography lover, don't forget to bring your camera because you will be able to capture some dreamy snapshots, as you will pass by some of the most iconic places of the city such as the Magere Brug bascule bridge, the rich Golden Curve, surrounded by elegant buildings from the 17th and 18th centuries and the Red Light District.
+And if you are a photography lover, don't forget to bring your camera because you will be able to capture some dreamy snapshots, as you will pass by several of the most iconic places of the city such as the Magere Brug bascule bridge, the rich Golden Curve, surrounded by elegant buildings from the 17th and 18th centuries and the Red Light District.
+Here are some other options:

 Do not hesitate, include this plan in the list of initiatives for February, you will not regret it!